-- RULE 3.4 they fail to make a reasonable effort to maintain the physical condition, mental condition, or knowledge necessary for the effective performance of official duties. - RULE 3.5 they willfully misuse, misappropriate, or waste equipment or material. - RULE 3.6 they willfully fail to care for or utilize properly the equipment or material available to them. - RULE 3.7 they willfully fail to remain alert and prepared to respond to any requirement of their position, whether by directed or self-initiated activity. - RULE 3.8 they knowingly allow personal convictions, values, beliefs, prejudices, or biases to interfere unreasonably with their lawful and ethical responsibilities as Support Guild members.
+- RULE 3.5 they willfully misuse, misappropriate, or waste equipment or material. - RULE 3.6 they willfully fail to care for or utilize properly the equipment or material available to them. - RULE 3.7 they willfully fail to remain alert and prepared to respond to any requirement of their position, whether by directed or self-initiated activity. - RULE 3.8 they knowingly allow personal convictions, values, beliefs, prejudices, or biases to interfere unreasonably with their lawful and ethical responsibilities as Support Guild members.